Data

 • Cost to Remediate Impacted Wells: total cost of the mitigation measures for wells, per scenario.
 Costs include: pumping against increased lift, lowering the pump in the well, cleaning (or rehabilitating) the well screen, and replacing a dry well with a deeper well.

-Note: When interpreting aggregating impacts for groundwater sustainability agencies and counties, there may be only partial data support for some areas and blank values indicate there was no data available for analysis.
+Note: When interpreting aggregated impacts for groundwater sustainability agencies and counties, there may be only partial data support for some areas and blank values indicate there was no data available for analysis.
 No designation is made to indicate partial data support.
 Results for several counties are incomplete given the spatial boundary (Alluvial Basin) of the analysis undertaken: Alameda, Contra Costa, El Dorado, Mariposa, Napa, San Benito, San Luis Obispo, and Tuolumne.
 Please consult this analysis’s report for more information: Gailey 2020.

 Download the Shapefile and Metadata for all Drought Scenarios: (DomesticWells.zip | WaterSystems.zip )